 Suppose that this camera application publishes its feed to a topic called VideoFeed.
 Downstream applications can consume the video feed by subscribing to this topic.
-PD-Ros requires that applications on well-intentioned drones subscribe instead to a topic called PrivVideoFeed.
-PD-Ros provides a dedicated ROS2 application-the Sanitizer Front-End (Sanitizer-FE)-that exclusively subscribes to VideoFeed and publishes to PrivVideoFeed (see Figure 5).
+PD-ROS requires that applications on well-intentioned drones subscribe instead to a topic called PrivVideoFeed.
+PD-ROS provides a dedicated ROS2 application-the Sanitizer Front-End (Sanitizer-FE)-that exclusively subscribes to VideoFeed and publishes to PrivVideoFeed (see Figure 4.1).
 Sanitizer-FE uses the traditional publish/subscribe abstraction, thereby allowing other downstream ROS2 applications to interact with it without requiring any invasive changes to their code.
-At the backend, Sanitizer-FE uses a secure monitor call (smc) to perform a world switch, and interact with a trusted video sanitizer in the secure world.
+At the back-end, Sanitizer-FE uses a secure monitor call (smc) to perform a world switch, and interact with a trusted video sanitizer in the secure world.
 This video sanitizer is entrusted with applying the region-specific privacy policy, e.g., blurring faces in the video feed.
-ROS2 applications that require raw access to VideoFeed can be accommodated as exceptional cases after vetting that they do not intentionally leak the feed.
+As discussed earlier, ROS2 applications that require raw access to VideoFeed can be accommodated as exceptional cases after vetting that they do not intentionally leak the feed.

 This setup suffices to ensure goal G1 on a well-intentioned drone.
 However, the drone must also convince a citizen that this setup exists on the drone (goal G2).
-To accomplish goal G2, PD-Ros relies on the way application manifests work in SROS.
+To accomplish goal G2, PD-ROS relies on the way application manifests work in SROS.
 As previously discussed, the manifest is cryptographically-bound to the application's identity, and SROS uses the X.509 certificate of the application to check that the manifest and the application's code have not been tampered.
 The manifest specifies the topics that the application publishes/subscribes to, and SROS ensures that the application does not deviate from this specification at runtime.

 PD-Ros extends ROS2's application launcher to store an application's manifest in the secure world when it is launched in the normal world.
 The trusted audit logger in the secure world attests the normal world kernel, ROS2 and SROS and stores the attestation report in the audit trail whenever an application is launched.
 Entries in the audit trail are time-stamped, and the citizen either requests the entire audit trail, or a snippet for a particular time interval.
 Upon a citizen query, the secure world digitally signs and sends the audit trail.
-The citizen then uses the audit trail as follows: (1) Check normal world OS/ROS2/SROS integrity.
-The citizen first uses the attestation report to verify the integrity of the normal world OS, ROS2, and SROS.
-This step is critical because PD-Ros relies on the normal world OS to ensure that access to the camera hardware is restricted to a single application.
-Because PD-Ros relies on SROS to enforce application manifests, the citizen must ensure the integrity of ROS2/SROS in the normal world.
+The citizen then uses the audit trail as follows: